particle-iot/docs/src/content/troubleshooting/connectivity/cloud-debug.md

 ## Viewing the results

-If you are using a Chrome browser you can monitor the output here by connecting to your device using the web serial debug monitor:

-{{> usb-serial-console}}
+To view the results in a web browser, use the [Debug log tool](/tools/developer-tools/debug-log/);

-Otherwise, you can use the Particle CLI command:
+You can use the Particle CLI command:

 ```
-particle serial monitor
+particle serial monitor --follow
 ```

 If you are interested in understanding the log output: